mdjabirhossain/skywalker-alt327/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/md-jabir-hossain-1a5454192/**
 - 📄 Know about my experiences
 [https://github.com/skywalker-alt327/resume/blob/main/Resume_Jabir.pdf](https://github.com/skywalker-alt327/resume/blob/main/Resume_Jabir.pdf)
-- ⚡ Fun fact **I have been abroad since high school and I have lived in three countries.**
+- ⚡ Fun fact **I have been abroad by myself since high school and since then I have lived in three countries.**

 <h3 align="left">Connect with me:</h3>